iPegii/Phonebook/README.md

 First project with complete fullstack (frontend - backend - database)

-Done as part of university course with:
+Done as part of the Fullstack course in university:

 Frontend - React